CHIR99021

 CHIR99021 is a chemical compound which acts as an inhibitor of the enzyme GSK-3.
 It has proved useful for applications in molecular biology involving the transformation of one cell type to another.

 A mixture of CHIR99021 and valproic acid (FX-322) is claimed to increase the proliferation of inner ear stem cells, potentially allowing regrowth of the hair cells which are important for hearing, and are lost through chronic exposure to loud noises or as part of the aging process.

+The substance has been used as part of a chemical cocktail to turn old and senescent human cells back into young ones (as measured by transcriptomic age), without turning them all the way back into undifferentiated stem cells.